Tom Brady Reacts to David Beckham Kissing Harper on the Lips

 "Anyone who feels it was inappropriate for Tom Brady to french kiss his 11 year old son should get their mind out of the gutter," someone else tweeted.
 "All I see is a loving dad... and last I checked, that was a good thing."

-This is not the first time Beckham has shared a picture of a kiss with his kids.
-In June 2017, he posted a similar snap of him and Harper kissing, which garnered just as much attention.
+This is not the first time Beckham has shared a pic of a kiss with his kids.
+In June 2017, he posted a similar snap, which drew just as much attention.

 "I got actually criticised for kissing my daughter on the lips the other day.
 I kiss all my kids on the lips," he said in a Facebook Live shortly after.
 "Brooklyn, maybe not.
 Brooklyn's 18, he might find that a little bit strange.
 But, I'm very affectionate with the kids.
 It's how I was brought up and Victoria [Beckham], and it's how we are with our children...We want to show our kids love and we protect them, look after them, and support them, and we're very affectionate with them."